NervanaSystems/aeon/README.md

 Now continue on to the [user guide](http://aeon.nervanasys.com/index.html/user_guide.html) to get started using aeon.
 Or to the
 [developer guide](http://aeon.nervanasys.com/index.html/developer_guide.html) to developing custom loaders/transformers.

-## Distributed Aeon

-Please take a look at [distributed documentation](http://aeon.nervanasys.com/index.html/service.html).

-## Code coverage
-Please do not use code coverage in production.
-It is only for development.
-Python bindings are not supported when built with coverage.

-    Code coverage in aeon depends on llvm-cov and lcov.
-    Report will be generated in html-coverage-report/index.html

-    Example:

-    sudo apt-get install llvm lcov
-    mkdir build
-    cd build
-    # COVERAGE flag must be set to generate coverage report
-    cmake .. -DCOVERAGE=ON
-    # If you want to generate report when unit test fails: make -i coverage
-    make coverage

 # Documentation